confidential-containers/confidential-containers/Roadmap.md

 # Mid term roadmap

-Continue our journey using knowledge and support of SME's in other projects to form stronger opinions on what is needed from components which can be integrated to deliver the confidential containers objectives.
+Continue our journey using knowledge and support of Subject Matter Experts (SME's) in other projects to form stronger opinions on what is needed from components which can be integrated to deliver the confidential containers objectives.

-- Harden the code used for the demos, improve CI/CD, release process
+- Harden the code used for the demos,
+- improve CI/CD pipeline,
+- clarify the release process
 - Establish processes and tools to support planning, prioritisation, and work in progress
-- Simplify the process to get up and running with different underlying Trusted Execution Environments
+- Simple process to get up and running regardless of underlying Trusted Execution Environment technology.
 - Develop a small, simple, secure, lightweight and high performance OCI container image management library [image-rs](https://github.com/confidential-containers/image-rs) for confidential containers.
 - Develop small, simple shim firmware ( [td-shim](https://github.com/confidential-containers/td-shim) )
   in support of trusted execution environment for use with cloud native confidential containers.
+- Document threat model and trust model, what are we protecting, how are we achieving it.
+- Identify technical convergence points with other confidential computing projects both inside and outside CNCF.

 # Longer term roadmap